Mexico Visa Considerations For Living In Lake Chapala

 (the above information supplied compliments of S&S Auto)

 Renting – As a renter, there are no differences as to your visa status.
 Renting is usually easy and very similar to renting north of the border where you need to place down first and last months deposit and damage deposit.
+Check out our Rental Checklist For Renting In Lake Chapala for in-depth information.

 Health Care – Fortunately, health care in Mexico is inexpensive and of good quality.
 Whatever your residency status, you can access the health facilities at minimal cost in Lake Chapala or go to Guadalajara for more serious issues.